geops/tree-app/lib/README.md

 Spatial data is downloaded from different sources and imported into the database.
 To add or update spatial data have a look into `data/spatial`.
 For the app we generate one vector tileset using the following commands:

 1. Restart database: `pnpm run data:stop`, then `pnpm run data:start`.
 This generates the sqlite database with most of the non-spatial data and tables.
+This downloads the necessary spatial data and writes it in the database.
+CAUTION: data.geo.admin.ch files are [downloaded via docker](https://github.com/geops/tree-app/blob/master/lib/data/spatial/1-import.sh#L63), which might cause issues with file permissions.
+After the first run, you might need to adjust the permissions of the unzipped folders (e.g. `sudo chmod 777 altitudinal_zones_1995`) and rerun this step.
 2. Remove all geojson files from data/spatial/export folder: `find data/spatial/export -type f -name "*.geojson" -delete`
 3. Export spatial data to GeoJSON files (might take a long time): `pnpm run data:spatial:export`
 4. Transform GeoJSON files to single vector tileset: `pnpm run data:spatial:tile`